You qualify if you are:

 Because we work so closely with high school counselors, we visit high schools frequently, giving workshop presentations to students like you:

 We're proud of our campus and we can't wait to show it to you.
-We take groups of high school students on tours and address their individual interests and concerns.
-Contact your high school career counselor for information on upcoming scheduled events.
+We invite high school groups to arrange a tour and a “West Valley 101” workshop.
+Contact your high school counselor or career tech for information on upcoming scheduled events.
+Schools should contact the Outreach Office by emailing firstname.lastname@example.org to arrange a campus visit.
+Limited transportation grants are available through the College.

 You may notice our presence at community events.
 That's because we work with local organizations to offer college planning and financial aid workshops and tours for organization members whose circumstances have prevented them from pursuing their educational goals.
 Organizations interested in our services should email or phone 408 741-2672